Celebrating 100 Years of Saving Lives 1919 – 2019

 - Survival Equipment used in Search and Rescue

 We continue to pack and maintain Parachutes for the UK Airborne Forces at our unit in Letchworth (AFPSU) under a contract first secured over 20 years ago

 Awards and Accreditations

-Recognising the Company’s expansion abroad, IrvinGQ earned the Queen’s Award for Enterprise in International Trade 2015, in particular for increasing overseas sales during the previous three years and for exporting more than 50% of turnover and was also awarded the Investors in People GOLD status for its continuous commitment to develop employees.
+Recognising the Company’s expansion abroad, IrvinGQ earned the Queen’s Award for Enterprise in International Trade 2015, in particular for increasing overseas sales during the previous three years and for exporting more than 50% of turnover.

 The main drivers for IrvinGQ’ success and continued growth are through improvements in business processes and the introduction of a value-based operating strategy focusing on generating profitable new business, making steady improvements to the cost structure and providing real value to customers with pricing to reflect this value.

 IrvinGQ is ISO 9001:2015 and MAA certified and DAOS approved.